nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## User Interface

-Apart from being your all-encompassing address book, AddressBook Neo also has a calendar function for you to keep track of your daily schedule.

-1. Use these tabs to toggle between the 2 functions!
+1. Use these tabs to toggle between the Address Book and Calendar!

 ![highlightTabs](images/userguide/highlightTabs.png)